-A concussion is a traumatic injury to the brain that is estimated to affect upwards of 3 million people across the United States on a yearly basis.
+A concussion is a traumatic injury to the brain that affects 3 million people across the United States yearly.
 Your brain, which has a gelatin-like consistency, is cushioned from everyday bumps by the cerebrospinal fluid inside your skull.
-However, when a blow to the head, neck, or upper body occurs with sufficient force, it can cause your brain to rapidly shift back and forth against the inside of the skull causing a concussion.
+However, when a blow to the head or neck occurs with force, it can cause your brain to rapidly shift back and forth causing a concussion.

-Concussions can cause a variety of symptoms that can range from mild to severe depending on the individual and the nature of the injury.
+Concussions can cause a variety of symptoms that can range from mild to severe.
 Symptoms of concussion can usually be placed into four categories: physical, mood-related or emotional, cognitive, and sleep-related.
 Common post-concussion symptoms include:

-There are a lot of myths out there regarding concussions, so we’ve distilled down a list of five steps that anyone who has sustained a concussion should take during the recovery process:
+There are a lot of myths out there regarding concussions.
+As a result, we’ve listed five steps that anyone who has sustained a concussion should take during the recovery process:

-- Rest your brain – Your brain just sustained an injury, and just like you would rest an injured limb, it’s critical to rest your brain.
+Your brain just sustained an injury, so, it’s critical to rest your brain.
 Overdoing any normal, day-to-day activity can overstimulate your brain when you’re healing from a concussion.
 Using your brain to think, reason, make calculations, or learn something new can be very frustrating during the healing process and might even aggravate your condition.
 Processing information when healing from a concussion may also be slower.
 It’s ok to try activities like reading, watching television, texting, playing video games, etc., but if it causes a flare-up of your symptoms, then you should back off and rest before returning to them.
 Resting your brain may require a temporary hiatus from school or work.

 Elaborating on our last point above, anyone who has sustained a concussion knows that getting back to feeling normal and participating in regular daily activities is their #1 priority.
 Healing from a concussion takes time and ensuring normal upper cervical spinal alignment can only serve to aid the body’s natural healing process to get you back on your feet and feeling better.